Addiction Health Evaluation and Disease (AHEAD) Management Study in Boston, Massachusetts, 2006-2010 (ICPSR 33581)

 With the exception of dataset 9, all the data files in the AHEAD data collection can be linked using the variable ID, which is the subject idenitification number.
 Additionally, datasets 9 and 11 contain a primary care provider ID variable, named PCPID.

 Data was collected between 2006 and 2010 from adults 18 years of age or older in Boston who have a current diagnosis of alcohol dependence and heavy drinking and/or drug dependence and recent drug use.

 The exclusion criteria were as follows: (1) Subject was unable to be interviewed due to acute illness (trained interviewer determination); (2) Subject's breath alcohol was >100 mg/dL; (3) Subject could not provide two contact persons; (4) Subject was not fluent in English or Spanish; (5) Subject planned to leave the Boston area within the 12 months after enrollment; (6) Subject was pregnant (self-report) -- no added risks, but excluded because care systems are very specific for pregnant women; (7) Subject was incapable of providing informed consent, as determined by trained research associates, or was deemed by their clinicians (if recruited in a clinical setting) to be unable to participate in the study due to the nature or severity of their disorder will be excluded.
-(8) Subject had cognitive impairment (interview results suspect): 30-item Mini-Mental State Examination (MMSE) score ?21 (cut-off for diverse education and age).
+(8) Subject had cognitive impairment (interview results suspect): 30-item Mini-Mental State Examination (MMSE) score greater than or equal to 21 (cut-off for diverse education and age).